nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-configuration-properties.md

     <!-- First Day Of Week -->
     <property name="org.nuxeo.web.ui.firstDayOfWeek"></property>

   </extension>
 </component>
 ```

 ### Others

 By default, there are also two more settings defined related to [Amazon S3 Direct Upload for Web UI]({{page page='amazon-s3-direct-upload'}}) and [Page Providers]({{page page='page-providers'}}).
-The first defines if the S3 Direct Upload is used and the second will define the maximum number of results displayed by the Page Provider.
+The first defines if the S3 Direct Upload is used, and the second defines the maximum number of results displayed by the Page Provider.

 ```xml
 <component name="org.nuxeo.web.ui.properties.contrib">